ChocolateNao/eis-frontend/README.md

 Any item can be deleted from the list by pressing the red trash can button (performs `DELETE` request).

 There could be a lot of potential improvements, but due to the limited time period for executing the task, it is what it is.
+It is also my first time with styled-components, so don't judge me for not utilizing best practices.
+Personally, I'd rather prefer tailwind.

 ## Rinning the application locally